DustinChecketts/FiveSecondRule/README.md

 - Simple vertical line or "spark" that moves horizontally (left or right) across the mana bar
 - Displays the mana gained each tick to the right of the mana bar as "+50"
 - Simple, lightweight, elegant, and compatible with the default UI
-- Compatible with Turtle Dragonflight UI
+- Compatible with [TheLinuxITGuy](https://github.com/TheLinuxITGuy)'s [Turtle Dragonflight](https://github.com/TheLinuxITGuy/Turtle-Dragonflight) UI

 <h4>Acknowledgements</h4>